chibuzoraustine/mpw-checkout-react/README.md

 **Props**
 - `requestBody`: An object containing the details of the payment.
-- `onSuccess`: A callback function that is called when the payment is successful.
+- `onSuccess`(optional): A callback function that is called when the payment is successful.
-- `onFailure`: A callback function that is called when the payment fails.
+- `onFailure`(optional): A callback function that is called when the payment fails.
+- `onClosed`(optional): A callback function that is called when the payment modal or window is closed by clicking the close button.
 - `displayMode` (optional): "inline" or "popup".
 Defaults to "inline".

 **Example**